 This is a rare case where people forget to rename correctly their local files and make confusion about names.
 So, they name a plugin as a theme and think they have a theme folder when it’s a plugin in reality.
 When you upload that folder, you will get that famous error saying that the stylesheet file is missing from your theme, and that’s normal.

 As I said WordPress recognizes the theme from that file, and will never notice that it’s a plugin file.
 The same thing applies when you upload a theme to a “plugins directory”, it’s just the inverse.
 So, make sure that you have a theme, and not a plugin file before uploading it to your blog.

 When you feel that you can upload your theme using the dashboard and you get errors again, then use your cPanel file manager, it’s fast and easy to use.
 If you need more tutorials, you can read how to install a WordPress theme step by step.

 If you only want to upload the theme manually via FTP, then, you have to use the Filezilla client software.
-It’s an open source software, and you can use it easily, just read how to use Filezilla to upload files to WordPress.
+It’s open-source software, and you can use it easily.

 4. Scan your theme files